 However, in order for the

-Box will produce a valid proof for the underlying trusted kernel.
+Box produces a valid proof for the underlying trusted kernel.

 To do this, I will define a typing judgement

-𝑀;Γ ⊢ 𝑏 ∶ α then present a method for extracting a proof term
+𝑀;Γ ⊢ 𝑏 ∶ α and then present a method for extracting a proof term

 𝑀;Γ ⊢ 𝑟 ∶ α from